xytovl/steam-runtime-tools/docs/steam-compat-tool-interface.md

 which can change them if required before it invokes the "innermost" tool (although most should not be changed).

-For example, when using Proton with "Steam Linux Runtime - soldier", the "outer" compatibility tool "Steam Linux Runtime - soldier" is run with `LD_LIBRARY_PATH` set by the Steam Runtime to point to mixed host and scout libraries.
+For example, when using Proton with "Steam Linux Runtime 2.0 (soldier)", the "outer" compatibility tool "Steam Linux Runtime 2.0 (soldier)" is run with `LD_LIBRARY_PATH` set by the Steam Runtime to point to mixed host and scout libraries.
 After setting up the container, it runs the "inner" compatibility tool (Proton) with an entirely new `LD_LIBRARY_PATH`